pavitranew/session-9-ang-recipes/readme.md

 </div>
 ```

-Add css from the assets folder
+Add css from the assets folder.
+Note the error and correct it.

-Add data to recipes constructor:
+Add data to `recipes` constructor:

 ```js
 this.recipes = [